sporkupine/Paducah-Coffee-Site/README.md

 Developing a new site for Paducah Coffee Company, with e-commerce functionality and a blog.
 More utility to be added as I think of it.
 ## TODO:
 - Merge duplicate products in cart, show number instead of duplicates
+  - may need to make Cart an array of arrays, with logic to check if an item already exists before pushing.
+See StackOverflow page on subject.
 - Stock photos in Shop & Product views
 - Cart functionality
   - currently, checkout button empties 'cart' array